languages

 Definition

-A grammar is called regular (Type-3) if every production in is of one of the forms
+A grammar is called regular if every production rule is regular.

 Link to original